-I DATA SCARCITY
+I DATA efficiency

 Agile probabilistic AI

-Next generation deep learning
+Next-generation data-efficient deep learning

-Coordinated by CEO Harri Valpola (Curious AI)
+Responsible coordinator: CEO Harri Valpola (Curious AI)

 Privacy-preserving and secure AI